 It all began with the Wasco clown.
 In 2014, residents of Wasco, CA, noticed a creepy clown standing around, being generally terrifying.
 Police were called, an investigation conducted, and, eventually, it was revealed the clown was involved in a photography project, so, no harm, no foul.
 Although the project is pretty f*cking creepy.

-So many aspects of this story sound like urban legend, but it's all true.
+So many aspects of this story sound like an urban legend, but it's all true.
 In 2013, guests staying at the Cecil Hotel in Los Angeles reported their water was a dark color.
-The hotel sent a maintenance man to fix it.
-It turns out the problem was a human corpse in the water tank, which had been decomposing for at least two weeks.
+The hotel sent a maintenance person to fix it.
+It turns out the problem was a human corpse in the water tank, which had been decomposing for weeks.
 The body belonged to Elisa Lam, and police never figured out who killed her (or whether she killed herself).

 But wait, it gets creepier.
 When police looked at security tapes of the elevator on the suspected day of Lam's death, they saw the victim acting... strangely.
 She got in the elevator, pressed a bunch buttons, and peered out when the door opened as if looking for someone.
 She looked terrified the entire time.
 When she finally left, the doors of the elevator opened and closed a second time, as if someone else was there, but unseen.
 Was she being followed?
 Or was Lam, diagnosed as bipolar and depressive, having an episode?
 We may never know.

 Want to hear something else creepy?
 Her blog continued to update after she died.
 It's possible she had posts in her queue scheduled to publish, but still.
 Some suggest Lam had tuberculosis and point out that the test used to determine whether someone has TB is called LAM-ELISA.